tresinformal/basketball/README.md

 During the game the time shows.
 The game can be paused.
 If the player scores from inside the line, she/he gets two points.
 If the player scores from outside the line she/he gets three points.
+If one player throws the ball, the other player can catch it. both players can jump.
+When the ball is free, the players can run into it and take it.
+The ball bounces.
+A player can take the ball from another player by running into her/him and pressing a key.
+The key needs to be released to try again.
+The player can choose if she/he wants to play as a girl or a boy.
+The player can choose a flag for her/his team.
+Both players can't choose same flags.
+The scores of both playes are visible on the screen.
+The player can choose the hair color.
+The player can choose the skin color.